Surnames: Gallon to Greenwell

 In the 1881 census for Great Britain there were 35,372 Grahams of which 13,712 resided in Scotland.
 Across the Border the surname was also very numerous in the northern counties.
 Cumberland, a not especially populous county was home to 4,114 Grahams.
 Of the other northern English counties there were 3,580 Grahams in Lancashire; 3,105 in Durham; 2,668 in Yorkshire and 2,162 in Northumberland.
 Westmorland was home to 303 Grahams.
 Most of the remaining 5,600 or so Grahams were spread across the remaining counties of England and especially London and the south eastern counties.

 Graham ranked number one as the most numerous surname in the county of Cumberland in 1881.
 It was the 20th most numerous surname in Northumberland; 22nd most numerous in Westmorland and 29th in County Durham but did not feature in the top fifty names for Yorkshire or Lancashire.

-Listed by Henry Guppy as a surname in the North or East Riding of Yorkshire but seems to have been quite widespread.
-The surname describes a ‘Granger’ someone who looked after a grange or farm.
+Listed by Henry Guppy as a surname in the North or East Riding of Yorkshire but it seems to have been quite widespread.
+The surname describes a ‘Granger’, someone who looked after a grange or farm.

 The surname is famed in the North East through the nineteenth century builder, Richard Grainger who created much of the impressive neo-Classical townscape of Newcastle upon Tyne.

 There were 4,618 people called Grainger in Great Britain in the 1881 census of which 704 resided in Yorkshire.
-The number of Graingers in the other northern counties was Durham 249; Lancashire 216; Cumberland 105 and Northumberland 71.
+The number of Graingers in the other northern counties were Durham 249; Lancashire 216; Cumberland 105 and Northumberland 71.
 There were 274 Graingers residing in Scotland.
-The remainder were spread across England with a particular concentration in London and the South East.
+The remainder were spread across England with a particular concentration in London and the south east.